Three great ways to change lives

 Our most popular program with one-on-one matching.
 Mentors help youth experience new things, explore the world, or just talk with a trusted adult.

-Help academic needs for students eliminate barriers to graduation, college achievement, and more.
-It’s like mentoring with a focus on academics.
+We help identify academic needs for students and eliminate barriers to graduation, college achievement, and more.

 The Youth Assistance Program creates a safe, stable way for families to ask for help regarding their children.
 We’re the parent organization for Boone YAP.